eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

     set interfaces ethernet eht1 vif 32 mtu 1500
     ```

-4. Assing the previously defined rules to this interface:
+4. **Assign** the firewall ruleset to the in and local sides of the firewall.

     ```bash
     set interfaces ethernet eth1 vif 32 firewall in name IOT_IN_LOCAL set interfaces ethernet eth1 vif 32 firewall local name IOT_IN_LOCAL
     ```

-5. Setup the DHCP server for the new VLAN:
+5. Setup the **DHCP** server to listen to the requests coming from the new VLAN:

     ```bash
     set service dhcp-server shared-network-name IOT_VLAN authoritative disable